nandor23/UaDetector/NUGET-README.md

 # UaDetector

-A powerful user agent parser inspired by [device-detector](https://github.com/matomo-org/device-detector)
+A powerful user agent parser inspired by [Device Detector](https://github.com/matomo-org/device-detector)

 [![Build](https://github.com/nandor23/UaDetector/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/nandor23/UaDetector/actions/workflows/build.yml)
 [![License](https://img.shields.io/github/license/nandor23/UaDetector?color=%231e8e7e)](https://www.gnu.org/licenses/lgpl-3.0.en.html)

-UaDetector is a user agent parser that identifies browsers, operating systems, devices, clients, and bots.
+UaDetector is a fast and precise user agent parser for .NET, built on top of the largest and most up-to-date user agent database from the [Matomo Device Detector](https://github.com/matomo-org/device-detector) project.
+It identifies browsers, operating systems, devices, clients, and bots.
+The library is optimized for performance with in-memory caching of regular expressions and frozen dictionaries for lookup operations.

-It provides several sub-parsers: `OsParser`, `BrowserParser`, `ClientParser`, and `BotParser`.
-Each can be used independently if only certain information is needed from the user agent string.
+In addition to the main `UaDetector` parser, individual sub-parsers are available: `OsParser`, `BrowserParser`, `ClientParser`, and `BotParser`.
+Each can be used independently when only specific information is needed from the user agent string.

 ## Packages